 Help for Drivers with Distracted Driving Convictions

 Because insurers are within their rights to deny collision and comprehensive to drivers with distracted driving convictions, drivers need advice on where to turn.
-Insurers are taking measures to limit their losses and drivers can expect premiums to increase by 15 to 25 percent if insurers don’t deny them coverage outright.
+Insurers are taking measures to limit their losses and drivers can expect premiums to increase by 15 to 25% if insurers don’t deny them coverage outright.

 Even if you are turned down by some companies, you will likely be able to find coverage from a "high risk" insurer, albeit at a higher rate.